genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ![Diagram of the coefficients in the linear model.
 As before, the teal-green arrow represents the Intercept, which fits the mean of the reference group (here, the pull samples for leg L1).
 The purple, pink, and yellow-green arrows represent differences between the three other leg groups and L1.
 The orange arrow represents the difference between the push and pull samples for all groups.](images/R/interactions_and_contrasts-tmp-spider_interactions-1.png)

-Note that in this case the fitted means for each group derived from the fitted coefficients, do not line up with those we obtain from simply taking the average from each of the eight possible groups.
-The reason this can happen is because our model uses five coefficients while not eight.
+In this case, the fitted means for each group, derived from the fitted coefficients, do not line up with those we obtain from simply taking the average from each of the eight possible groups.
+The reason this can happen is because our model uses five coefficients, instead of eight.
 We are **assuming** that the effects are additive.
 However, as we demonstrate in more detail below, this particular dataset is better described with a model including interactions.

 ```r